Ground Support Systems Optimisation Research Project (GSSO)

 Theme 2: Ground support optimisation and the use of probabilistic approaches

-Four sub-projects are proposed under this theme, which aim at optimising ground support design in “non-extreme” ground conditions and are particularly relevant for mines interested in evaluating different ground support systems, or reducing ground support costs without compromising safety.
+Four sub-projects were proposed under this theme, which was aimed at optimising ground support design in “non-extreme” ground conditions and are particularly relevant for mines interested in evaluating different ground support systems, or reducing ground support costs without compromising safety.

-The research will aim at providing practical and user-friendly tools enabling mine operators to assess the probability of failures (or reliability) of different ground support approaches in a “quasi-static” loading environment.
-In the context of ground support optimisation, the new tools will allow geomechanical engineers to demonstrate, for example, that some lower cost ground support options may not have a significant impact on the probability of failure, and as such provide a sound justification to stakeholders for changing and optimising current practices.
+The research was aimed at providing practical and user-friendly tools enabling mine operators to assess the probability of failures (or reliability) of different ground support approaches in a “quasi-static” loading environment.
+In the context of ground support optimisation, the new tools allow geomechanical engineers to demonstrate, for example, that some lower cost ground support options may not have a significant impact on the probability of failure, and as such provide a sound justification to stakeholders for changing and optimising current practices.

 The four sub-projects are: